davialmeida04/Lhael_Mod/README.md

 At the moment, I do not plan to port the Lhael Mod to Forge or other Minecraft versions.
 However, I may consider porting it in the future depending on demand and development progress.

+## ❓ FAQ

+**Q: Is this mod available for Forge?**
+A: Not yet, but maybe in the future.

+**Q: Is it multiplayer compatible?**
+A: Not tested yet — use at your own risk.

+**Q: Can I include this mod in a modpack?**
+A: Yes, just give credit!